WinKoKoNaing/Time-Table/README.md

 # Time-Table
-This is third year  project.
+This is mini  project.
 Tutorial for C#